 What is the waitlist?

-Oregon State University offers a limited number of applicants a place on our waitlist.
+Oregon State University may offer a limited number of applicants a place on our waitlist.
 An offer on our waitlist indicates that a student is academically qualified to enroll at Oregon State, but due to constraints on the number of new students we can enroll, an offer of admission cannot be made until it is clear how many previously admitted students are planning to attend.

 Why is a waitlist necessary?